aeternity/protocol/channels/OFF-CHAIN.md

 listed in the updates list, applied to the most recent mutually authenticated state, results in a state tree corresponding to the `state_hash` in the transaction.
 If so, the state object is mutually authenticated, then returned as payload in an `update_ack` message.
-The `block_hash` is the environment the authentication had been done.
+The `block_hash` denotes the the on-chain environment in which the authentication was done.
 The authentication method described in the latest channel on-chain persisted object must be used.

 ```
   name                  size (bytes)